KlausSchaefers/rememberli/README.md

 # TODO:

 - hight when call setSearch in toolbar
+- bug: when selecting due ot todo folder and then searching, the sidebar does not work
 - create mixins
 - fix responsive ness
 - remove log or stream to browser